g3n1us/pub/README.md

 # Pub :beer:
 An opiniated, Laravel based CMS for publications with deep AWS integration, installable via Composer Edit

+## Getting Started
+The best way to get started using Pub is by setting up a dedicated EC2 instance.
+An instance profile should be set up with administrator priveleges.
+This way, the installer can set up an S3 bucket and other AWS resources for use with the application.
+After setup is complete, the extra priveleges that are not needed of the profile should be removed.
+> IMPORTANT!
+The instance should not be made publicly accessible at any time during setup and be sure to remove the extra priveleges from the instance profile

 ## Installation
 Install Laravel as normal.
 https://laravel.com/docs/installation